lncapital/torq/README.md

 Torq supports a TOML configuration file.
 The docker compose install script auto generates this file.
 You can find an example configuration file at [example-torq.conf](./docker/example-torq.conf)

-It is also possible not to use any TOML configuration files and use command like parameters.
+It is also possible not to use any TOML configuration files and use command like parameters or environment variables.
 The list of parameters are:
  - **--lnd.url**: Host:Port of the LND node (example: "127.0.0.1:10009")
  - **--lnd.macaroon-path**: Path on disk to LND Macaroon (example: "~/.lnd/admin.macaroon")
  - **--lnd.tls-path**: Path on disk to LND TLS file (example: "~/.lnd/tls.cert")